JuliaFolds2/OhMyThreads.jl/README.md

 Rather, OhMyThreads is meant to be a simpler, more maintainable, and more accessible alternative to packages like [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl) or [Folds.jl](https://github.com/JuliaFolds2/Folds.jl).

-OhMyThreads.jl re-exports the very useful function `chunks` from [ChunkSplitters.jl](https://github.com/JuliaFolds2/ChunkSplitters.jl), and provides the following functions:
+OhMyThreads.jl re-exports the function `chunks` from [ChunkSplitters.jl](https://github.com/JuliaFolds2/ChunkSplitters.jl), and provides the following functions:

 <details><summary> tmapreduce </summary>
 <p>

 ```
-tmapreduce(f, op, A::AbstractArray;
+tmapreduce(f, op, A::AbstractArray...;
            [init],
            nchunks::Int = nthreads(),
            split::Symbol = :batch,